Double Cross Lacing

 • Cross the ends on the outside and feed in through the next lower set of eyelets.

-1 The standard method skips the second-from-top and second-from-bottom eyelets, which results in underlying crosses of a consistent height and angle.
+• Variation 1 has two empty rows of eyelets, resulting in underlying crosses of a consistent height and angle.

 Tricky to tighten

 Although the interwoven variation looks great, it is terribly difficult to tighten or loosen.
 It's best used on low shoes or sneakers, which can be removed without loosening and thus disturbing too many of the interwoven sections.